mdn/content/files/en-us/web/javascript/guide/modules/index.md

 ## A background on modules

-JavaScript programs started off pretty small — most of its usage in the early days was to do isolated scripting tasks, providing a bit of interactivity to your web pages where needed, so large scripts were generally not needed.
-Fast forward a few years and we now have complete applications being run in browsers with a lot of JavaScript, as well as JavaScript being used in other contexts ([Node.js](/en-US/docs/Glossary/Node.js), for example).
+JavaScript programs started off pretty small — most of its usage in the early days was to do isolated scripting tasks, providing a bit of interactivity to your web pages where needed.

+Large scripts were generally not needed.

+Fast forward a few years and we now have complete applications being run in browsers with a lot of JavaScript, as well as JavaScript being used in other contexts — [Node.js](/en-US/docs/Glossary/Node.js), for example.

-It has therefore made sense in recent years to start thinking about providing mechanisms for splitting JavaScript programs up into separate modules that can be imported when needed.
-Node.js has had this ability for a long time, and there are a number of JavaScript libraries and frameworks that enable module usage (for example, other [CommonJS](https://en.wikipedia.org/wiki/CommonJS) and [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)-based module systems like [RequireJS](https://requirejs.org/), and more recently [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/)).
+It made sense start thinking about splitting JavaScript programs up into separate modules that can be imported when needed.

+Node.js had this ability for a long time, and a number of JavaScript libraries and frameworks for module usage is already there — for example, [CommonJS](https://en.wikipedia.org/wiki/CommonJS), [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)-based module systems like [RequireJS](https://requirejs.org/), and more recently [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/).

 The good news is that modern browsers have started to support module functionality natively, and this is what this article is all about.
 This can only be a good thing — browsers can optimize loading of modules, making it more efficient than having to use a library and do all of that extra client-side processing and extra round trips.

-Use of native JavaScript modules is dependent on the {{JSxRef("Statements/import", "import")}} and {{JSxRef("Statements/export", "export")}} statements; these are supported in browsers as shown in the compatibility table below.
+The use of native JavaScript modules is dependent on the {{JSxRef("Statements/import", "import")}} and {{JSxRef("Statements/export", "export")}} statements; these are supported in browsers as shown in the compatibility table below.

 ## Browser compatibility